hmcts/sscs-tribunals-case-api/README.md

 With the name of the subscription you have created.

 Once this is done you should be able to deploy to preview with hearings enabled.

+Note: Currently we need to ask EXUI to whitelist our AAT case types in their configuration, otherwise the hearings tab will not display.
-Note: When you are finished with preview testing remember to delete the uploaded CCD definition from AAT and the subscription created on hmc-to-cft-aat. ccd-def-cleanup should delete the ccd def file you uploaded, given the enable_keep_helm label is not on your PR.
+When you are finished with preview testing remember to delete the uploaded CCD definition from AAT and the subscription created on hmc-to-cft-aat. ccd-def-cleanup should delete the ccd def file you uploaded, given the enable_keep_helm label is not on your PR.